cyanovic/springboard/JSON_WorldBankassignment_VM/README_SpringboardJSON_VM.txt

 funds may have been directed toward rebuilding of Europe in the distant past, and IDA funds toward developing nations, in the data presented in this dataset this distinction is not necessarily the case.
-Also included in columns addressed by lines 45-50 is 'grantamt'; countries with recipients of IBRD or IDA funds can readily be seen as being distinct from those that receive grants.
-Examination of a sample project for Tunisia (http://projects.worldbank.org/P144674/?lang=en&tab=financial) on the World Bank website gives a clue that grant funds may come from elsewhere but be managed by either of these World Bank agencies.
+Also included in columns addressed by lines 45-50 is 'grantamt'; countries from the viewed subsets with recipients of IBRD or IDA funds can readily be seen as being distinct from those that receive grants.
+Examination of a sample project for Tunisia (http://projects.worldbank.org/P144674/?lang=en&tab=financial) on the World Bank website gives a clue that grant funds may come from elsewhere but be administered by either of these World Bank agencies.
 When examining the ranking produced by code output for the 15 highest-funded projects by country (from line 48), interestingly, Poland appears as the nation with the highest-funded project (over $1.3 billion US).
 This is